starship/starship/docs/config/README.md

 | symbol      |           | Mirrors the value of option `symbol` |
 | style       |           | Mirrors the value of option `style`  |

-*: This variable can only be used as a part of a style string

 ### Example

 ```toml